-I never get used to the crowds that Americans accept.
-After having fished beautiful, small, hidden streams alone I was somewhat struck by how many people there were on the Connetquot.
+I never get used to the crowds that Americans have to deal with on fishing waters.
+After having fished beautiful, small, hidden streams alone, I was somewhat struck by how many people there were on the Connetquot.
 On top of that I was told that it was a quiet day for a closed company.
 I don't want to try to imagine how it is on a crowded day.

 Even so there's fish in the stream wherever you look and cast your fly.
 You scare the close ones off to reach the ones further away, and when you stand in the same spot for more than ten minutes, fish will find rest behind your legs.
 And I'm not kidding!

 You get through all three phases of fishing: first you try to catch as many as possible, then you try to get the big ones, and at last you spot that one difficult fish that won't move and you go directly for that.
 But instead of doing it over a lifetime, you do it during a few hours.

 I saw so many fish that day.
 One does stand out though.
 While fishing for one of my last and difficult fish, I was talking to Bob Perry who kept swinging a beadhead bunny leach by the nose of several visible fish across from us.
 We were joined by Lindsay Gradisson and Jeff Kurman.
 Suddenly Bob yelled as a huge fish emerged from the shadows and grabbed the fly.